nv-legate/cupynumeric/docs/cupynumeric/source/user/profiling_debugging.rst

    :widths: 100
    :header-rows: 0

-   * - **Note:** This technique, when run in place of our original example with the same memory allocation                ``LEGATE_TEST=1 legate --cpus 1 --gpus 0 --sysmem 40 oom.py``, easily passes without an OOM.
+   * - **Note:** This technique, when run in place of our original example with the same memory allocation                ``LEGATE_TEST=1 legate --cpus 1 --gpus 0 --sysmem 40 --provenance oom.py``, easily passes without an OOM.

 Technique 2 - cuPyNumeric Prefetch via a whole-array touch (no temporaries)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^